SimonEnsemble/SimonEnsemble_old.github.io/_posts/2018-10-27-orthogonal-procrustes.md

 ### acknowledgement

-Thanks to the group of [Xiaoli Fern](https://web.engr.oregonstate.edu/~xfern/) in Computer Science and my PhD student Arni Sturluson at Oregon State University for the insightful discussion group we held on the orthogonal Procrustes problem.
+Thanks to the group of [Xiaoli Fern](https://web.engr.oregonstate.edu/~xfern/) in Computer Science and my students Arni Sturluson and Carson Silsby at Oregon State University for the insightful discussion group we held on the orthogonal Procrustes problem.
 Also thanks to [Wikipedia](https://en.wikipedia.org/wiki/Orthogonal_Procrustes_problem) and [these notes](http://winvector.github.io/xDrift/orthApprox.pdf) by John Mount.